-For certain offences, e.g. dog fouling, depositing of litter, abandoned vehicles, there is provision for fixed penalty notices to be issued.
+For certain offences, e.g. fly-tipping, household waste duty of care offences, breaches of community protection notices (CPN's), depositing of litter, abandoned vehicles, there is provision for fixed penalty notices to be issued.
 Where there is evidence that an offence has been committed, authorised officers from the Council may issue the appropriate penalty ticket.
-The issue of an FPN gives an offender the opportunity to discharge their liability to prosecution by the payment of a set fine within a specified period.
+The issue of an FPN gives an offender the opportunity to discharge their liability to prosecution by the payment of set fine within a specified period.
 FPNs will only be issued when there is adequate evidence to support a prosecution.
 If the fine is not paid in full within the stated period then the Council is likely to mount such a prosecution.